libktx/ktx/app/README.md

 implementation if you like working from scratch.
 - `KtxApplicationAdapter` is an `ApplicationListener` extension.
 Provides no-op implementations of all methods, without being an abstract class like `com.badlogic.gdx.ApplicationAdapter`.
+- `KtxGame` is a bit more opinionated `Game` equivalent that not only delegates all game events to the current `Screen` instance, but also ensures non-nullability of screens, manages screen clearing and fixed rendering step, and maintains screens collection, which allows to switch screens knowing only their concrete class. `KtxScreen` is an interface extending `Screen` that provides no-op method implementations, making all methods optional to override.

 #### `InputProcessor` implementations